marakib991/Microsoft-365-E5-Tenant-Setup-Administration/README.md

 # Microsoft 365 E5 Tenant Setup & Administration

 This project documents the setup and configuration of a Microsoft 365 E5 tenant, showcasing skills in **identity management, security hardening, mailbox administration, SharePoint provisioning, and compliance enforcement**.
-It serves as a portfolio project to demonstrate practical IT support and systems administration expertise.

 ---